Planting for Pollinators

 Plants in biodegradable pots tend to dry out more quickly than in plastic pots so be sure to keep your babies moist while they are waiting to get planted.
 Before laying out your plants, water them to near saturation and don't let them sit out too long in the hot sun or breeze to dry out.

 Once you've got your garden planted, mulching is a choice.
 The majority of native bees are ground-nesting.
 Mulch is definitely a deterrent for nesting.
 If you're planting a garden with ground covers, no need to add mulch; but you should hoe your garden weekly for the first season and maybe a bit the next year, depending on when you planted, to reduce weed pressure while the ground cover is taking hold.
-If you do mulch your garden and don't have much bare sandy soil around, consider adding a designated bee-nesting-sand-box (18" deep) and make sure you label it clearly.
+(My favorite pollinator ground covers are Viola sororias, Common Violet, Prunella vulgaris, Self-Heal, and Fragaria virginiana, Wild Strawberry). if you do mulch your garden and don't have much bare sandy soil around, consider adding a designated bee-nesting-sand-box (18" deep) and make sure you label it clearly.
 Bee nesting and children's sand boxes are not a pleasant mix.

 Keep your newly planted garden watered every day for at least the next two weeks, until those little roots are well established and out there doing the work of seeking out water and nutrients.